-If your child has an IEP or a 504 plan during the school year, you may choose to relate to our Inclusion Department.
-Doing so creates a partnership to determine and plan for support to promote the most successful summer experience for your camper.
-The Inclusion Department can be reached at inclusion@ymcachicago.org.
+If your child has an IEP or a 504 plan during the school year, you may choose to be connected with our Inclusion Department.
+Doing so creates a partnership to determine and plan for support in order to promote the most successful summer experience for your camper.
+The Inclusion Department can be reached at inclusion@ymcachicaqo.orq.